Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

-Leveraging parallel processors in modern graphical processing units (GPU), the \code{torch-choice} package is particularly efficient when we have many parameters.
+Leveraging parallel processors in modern graphical processing units (GPU), the \code{torch-choice} package is particularly efficient dealing with a large amount of parameters.
 For example, estimating the item-specific slope $\beta_i^{(2)}$ in Equation \eqref{eq:clm-example-formula} becomes computationally expensive when we have a large number of items.
-This section examines the computational efficiency of \code{torch-choice} as the dataset grows larger in different dimensions.\footnote{Through this section, \code{torch-choice} uses full-batch LBFGS optimization with a learning rate of 0.03 to maximize the sample likelihood of the dataset.
-The optimization stops at an epoch when the sample likelihood fails to improve for more than 0.001\% compared to the average likelihood in the past 50 epochs.
-The optimization runs for up to 30,000 epochs.
+This section examines the computational efficiency of \code{torch-choice} as the dataset grows larger in different dimensions.\footnote{Through this section, \code{torch-choice} uses full-batch Adam optimization with a learning rate of 0.01 to maximize the sample likelihood of the dataset.
+The optimization stops at an epoch when the sample likelihood fails to improve for more than 50 epochs.
+The optimization runs for up to 5,000 epochs to ensure full algorithm convergence.
 Experiments related to \code{torch-choice} are run on an Nvidia RTX3090 GPU.
-R benchmarks were conducted on a server with 16 cores and 128GiB of memory.} For the analysis in this section, we simulate a retail choice dataset that aims to characterize a consumer choice in a supermarket.
-Our simulation script can be found \href{https://github.com/gsbDBI/torch-choice/blob/main/tutorials/performance_benchmark/simulate_data.py}{here}; a dataset like the one we used can be simulated using this script, please refer to our GitHub repository for more details.
-The simulated dataset includes 1,750,100 choice records from 500 users and 500 items; each user ($u$) and item ($i$) is associated with a 30-dimensional vector of characteristics generated randomly, denoted as $X_u \in \R^{30}$ and $Z_i \in \R^{30}$ respectively.
-There is no session-specific observable.
-We consider the models in Equations \eqref{eq:benchmark-model-1} to \eqref{eq:benchmark-model-3} to cover model specifications with and without random effects.
+R benchmarks were conducted on a server with 16 cores and 128GiB of memory.}

+For the analysis in this section, we create a synthetic seed dataset of consumers' choices; then, we subsample datasets of various sizes to measure the runtime performance of packages.